We don’t support this browser anymore.

 Before it can reach a home stretch, it's worth remembering that WPP's agency business is still being nibbled away at, and it's turning to acquisitions to keep growth coming.
 The group's doing what it can to combat these challenges, including consolidating and streamlining its offering.

-The sale of its stake in PR firm FGS Global should bring in around £0.6bn of cash after taxes.
-This will be used to pay down debt levels, strengthening the balance sheet and providing wiggle room to invest in itself, or make acquisitions should attractive opportunities arise.
+The sale of its stake in PR firm FGS Global brought in around £0.6bn of cash that was used to pay down debt levels, strengthening the balance sheet.
+That provides some wiggle room to invest in itself or make acquisitions should attractive opportunities arise.

 We’re also mindful of AI.
 This offers enormous opportunity for WPP, but also risk.
 There’s a chance the advertising and analytics landscape changes so fast that WPP is left behind if it doesn’t peddle fast enough.